OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 The access token is passed with every message sent to the message endpoint and a blacklist is used in order to allow the user to request an explicit token invalidation.

-Explicit token invalidation is interesting from a user point of view because, often when token are used, the validity timeframe of the token is relatively long (it's common to see a valid timeframe superior to 1 hour) so it's important to allow a user to have a way to indicate to the system "OK, i have finished my exchange with you so you can close our exchange session and cleanup associated links".
+Explicit token invalidation is interesting from a user's point of view because, often when tokens are used, the validity timeframe of the token is relatively long (it's common to see a valid timeframe superior to 1 hour) so it's important to allow a user to have a way to indicate to the system "OK, I have finished my exchange with you, so you can close our exchange session and cleanup associated links".

-It's help also a user to revoke itself is current access if a malicious concurrent access is detected using the same token (case of token stealing).
+It also helps the user to revoke itself of current access if a malicious concurrent access is detected using the same token (case of token stealing).

 **Token blacklist** - Maintain a temporary list using memory and time limited Caching of hashes of token that are not allowed to be used anymore